Improve Public Education

 Cost of College

 First, college costs have skyrocketed during the last few decades.
 Parents dig deep in their pockets and students finance their classes with debt.
 Other students with potential choose to not go to college because they don’t want the debt.
 Access to college both for young people and for older adult job retraining must be approached as long-term economic development of human capital.
-I will fight for legislation to make every public college and university in America tuition-free.
+I will fight for legislation to make every public college and university in Georgia tuition-free.

 Public K-12 Schools